solana-foundation/developer-content/content/guides/token-extensions/dynamic-meta-data-nft.md

 ---
 date: Apr 25, 2024
-difficulty: Intermediate
+difficulty: intermediate
-title: Dynamic meta data NFTs
+title: Dynamic metadata NFTs using Token Extensions
 description:
-  Using the meta data token extension it is possible to save dynamic meta data like, level and xp directly in the mint of an NFT.
+  Using the metadata token extension it is possible to save dynamic metadata like, level and xp directly in the mint of an NFT.
 tags:
   - games